Tag: Student Life

 Freshman year begins with a mix of UXID courses and general education classes.
 Some key courses include:

-• User Interface Design (IDM211, IDM212): Learn how to design aesthetically pleasing user interfaces, covering important design principles and the human capabilities that motivate them.
+• User Interface Design (IDM211, IDM212): Learn to design aesthetically pleasing interfaces using design principles and human-centered thinking.

-• Design Thinking in Product Design (PROD215): See design research methods, and topical design issues to explore and experience design thinking.
+• Design Thinking in Product Design (PROD215): Learn design research methods and tackle topical design challenges through design thinking exercises.

 Skills You’ll Learn